Contents

 When SDI is connected, transmission control in the field is allowed.

-(A) Transmission Status: The LCD touchscreen displays the current transmission status of the RPS One.
+(A) Transmission Status: The LCD touchscreen displays the RPS One’s current transmission status.
 When video input sources (SDI 1-4) are connected to the RPS One encoder, the touchscreen will display Standby until a channel is selected and taken “Live.”

 (B) Data Card Status Monitor:

 The status monitor displays the current number and status of all data cards connected to the RPS One.
-The status of data cards that are connected to the encoder will appear as green, red, orange, or black.
+The status of data cards connected to the encoder will appear as green, red, orange, or black.
 Green status indicates that the data card is connected.
 Orange status indicates that the data card is attempting to dial.
-The red status indicates that the data card is not connected.
-Black status indicates there is no card present.
+Red status indicates that the data card is not connected.
+Black status indicates that no card is present.

 (C) Ethernet Connection: Displays the status of the Ethernet connection.